Battlefield, St Mary's Church

 History, tourist information, and nearby accommodation

 An effigy of the victorious Henry IV is set into the exterior of the east wall.
 The arms of the knights who fought with Henry are carved upon the roof beams.
 St Mary's thus serves as a fascinating historical record of the battle - at least as far as the victors are concerned!

 Though the church is early 15th century, much of what we see inside is from a major restoration led by S Pountney Smith in the 1860s.
 Smith salvaged the original layout, the tower and exterior walls, but the remainder, including the fittings, are largely Victorian.

 St Mary's is no longer used for regular worship and is in the care of the Churches Conservation Trust.
-The key can be borrowed from the Shrewsbury 1403 visitor centre, about a 5 minutes walk away.
+The key can be borrowed from the Shrewsbury 1403 visitor centre, about a five-minute walk away.
 The easiest way to visit is to park at the visitor centre, where there is also a very good free exhibit about the battle.

 The traditional story behind the building of Battlefield church is that it was erected by Henry IV in thanks for his victory.
 This story has no basis in fact.
 The real story is that a local rector named Roger Ive, perhaps appalled by the slaughter of the battle, asked a local landowner named Richard Hussey to obtain a royal license for a chapel.

 The chapel and the chaplains who served it became Battlefield College.
-The college consisted of 6 small rooms for chaplains, and the church they served.
+The college consisted of six small rooms for chaplains, and the church they served.
 Sometime later it seems that an almshouse and school were added.
-The west tower was added to the chapel around 150, but the chapel itself was abolished along with similar chantries in Henry VIII's Reformation.
+The west tower was added to the chapel in the late 15th century, but the chapel itself was abolished along with similar chantries in Henry VIII's Reformation.